AdamCLarsen/Esp32LedDriver/README.md

 ## Goals

-* Work with 24 Volt LEDs, up to 1.5 amps
+* Work with 24 Volt LEDs, at least 1.5 amps
 * Independed control of two RGB-W strips, or eight white LED Strips
 * Work well with Home Assistant
 * Price is $50 to $75 per board